AllenWLynch/chatterBot/README.md

 Fundamentally, a generative chatbot can be constructed using the same techniques and architectures as a neural machine translation problem.
 The conversation is *encoded* into a context, then that context is *decoded* into a new reply which is constructed auto-regressively using a conditioned language model.
 Previously, the go-to architecture for modeling these seq2seq-style problems was the RNN, then RNN+attention, and now the fully-attentive Transformer.
 Generative chatbots can produce novel response to novel context if trained on enough data, but are prone to generic responses.
 Additionally, the language they use is a reflection of their corpus, which can be problematic if trained on a corpus like Reddit text, and they are not well-suited for task-oriented conversations.

-The other overarching category of chatbot is the Selective chatbot.
+The other category of chatbot is the Selective chatbot.
 This style of chatbot uses similarity scores between an embedded context and a database of candidate responses to choose the most appropriate response.
 This allows the designer to hand-craft dialogue and control how the bot interacts with users.
 Unfortunately, this means the conversation will never be original.

 Scoring candidate responses is itself an sequence-related problem, and could be concievably framed with a Transformer model acting as the embedding architecture from which to calculate similarity scores.
 Because the generative and selective chatbot formulations suggest the use of similar models and share a similar foundation in language understanding, I believe the tasks can be learned jointly to create a model that performs better on either task than trained seperately.